2do2go/esencia/README.md

 	*element*

-	If `el` is not present in `options` hash than `this.noel` will be setted to `true`.
-Usualy you don't need to pass
+	If `el` is not present in `options` hash than `this.noel` will be set to `true`.
+Usually you don't need to pass

 * `data`

 	*Object*, default: `{}`

-	Data that will be setted to `this.data` and than passed to template render function.
+	Data that will be set to `this.data` and then will be passed to template render function.

 * `models`, `collections`

 	*Object*

-	Value of this options will be setted to `this.models` and `this.collections` of created view respectively.
+	Values of this options will be set to `this.models` and `this.collections` of created view respectively.

 #### View.constructor example
 ```javascript